rhatdan/docker/docs/man/docker.1.md

   Path to use for daemon PID file.
 Default is `/var/run/docker.pid`

 **--registry-mirror**=<scheme>://<host>
-  Prepend a registry mirror to be used for image pulls.
+  Prepend a registry mirror to be used for image pulls from public Docker registry.
 May be specified multiple times.

+**--registry-prepend**=[]
+  Each given registry will be prepended to a list of registries queried during image pulls or searches.
+The last registry given will be queried first.
+They will be treated as insecure.
+Registry mirrors won't apply to them.

+**--registry-replace**=""
+  Registry that shall replace official Docker registry and index (e.g. 10.172.10.2:5000, private-registry.foo.bar).
+Additional registries added with --registry-prepend will be queried before this one.
+Use this option if you do not want to query official registry at all.
+It will be treated as insecure.
+Registry mirrors won't apply to given registry.

 **-s**=""
   Force the Docker runtime to use a specific storage driver.